 2) It shall start a disassociation timer with the initial value set to the value of the Disassociation Timer field, and shall decrement the timer by one after transmitting each Beacon frame, until the timer has the value of 0.
 The Disassociation Timer field in all subsequent transmitted BSS Transition Management Request frames shall be set to the value of this timer.

 3) Once the disassociation timer reaches a value of 0, and before the TSF indicated by the BSS Termination TSF field, it shall follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frames to all associated STAs that are not affiliated with a non-AP MLD.
 The affiliated AP shall not transmit Disassociation frames until the disassociation timer has a value of 0.

+[#14015]NOTE 1— Since the non-AP STAs cannot discover or associate with the AP affiliated with NSTR mobile AP MLD operating on the nonprimary link, the NSTR mobile AP MLD does not use the BTM procedure to disassociate non-AP STAs when it is removing the AP operating on the nonprimary link

 TGbe editor: Please update the Note in 35.3.6.2.2 (Removing affiliated APs) subclause as shown below